Caring For Your Late Preterm Baby

 You’re baby’s greatest care provider and advocate.
 As they say when things don’t seem quite right, if you see something, say something.
 Contact baby’s healthcare provider or call 911 if baby has any of the following:

-Your LPI can be more likely to develop jaundice, a symptom of a bigger problem called hyperbilirubinemia, which can lead to severe nervous system damage if not caught and treated early.
+Your late preterm baby can be more likely to develop jaundice, a symptom of a bigger problem called hyperbilirubinemia, which can lead to severe nervous system damage if not caught and treated early.
 Alert baby’s care provider if baby’s skin or eyes become yellowish.
-LPIs develop infections more easily; get care if baby has fever (100.4°F or more) or difficulty breathing.
+Late preterm baby’s develop infections more easily; get care if baby has fever (100.4°F or more) or difficulty breathing.

 Respiratory syncytial virus (RSV) causes colds in healthy infants but is more serious in babies born early.
 Build a protective cocoon around baby: